Off-Campus Studies Mission Statement

 - For Mathematics majors, spring semester off-campus study is recommended if a student is not studying math abroad.
 Students who find suitable math courses to take during off-campus studies (such as Linear Algebra or Analysis) may study abroad either semester.

-Which Partner Programs are recommended by the Mathematics department?
+Which Partner Programs are recommended by the Mathematics and Computer Science Department?

 Math majors who wish to study off campus do not necessarily need to study math while they are away.
 Those who choose to study math abroad may want to consider the following programs recommended by the math department.
 Alternatively, students who can complete their math credits at Whitman may choose from among the college’s numerous Partner Programs worldwide that offer cultural or linguistic immersion in another country.